-ps: check out this blogpost of mine for more vegan lunchbox recipes!
+ps: check out this post for more vegan lunchbox recipes!

 I tried a few different flour combinations and found that using chickpea flour, buckwheat and polenta was the winner!
 It gives them the best savoury taste and are not too crumbly!

 Like I said before these vegan savoury muffins are gluten-free (using my trio of gluten-free flours!) and also nut-free.

 They make a great light lunch, snack or good for kids’ lunchboxes!

 If you do not have buckwheat flour you could substitute for all purpose flour.